-The contents of these, such as fatty acids, cholesterol and the fat soluble vitamins (A, D, E and K) are absorbed by the spheres dissolving into the membranes of the cells lining the intestines, as cell membranes are mostly fatty acids.
+The contents of these, such as fatty acids, cholesterol and the fat soluble vitamins (A, D, E and K), are absorbed by the spheres dissolving into the membranes of the cells lining the intestines, as cell membranes are mostly fatty acids.
 After absorption, these reform into larger spheres called lipoproteins, which have proteins and water soluble phosphate “heads” on the outside, and then travel through the lymphatic vessels before entering the bloodstream.
 While absorption of fat soluble molecules such as cannabinoids may seem complicated, it can also allow for easier access into sites of action inside cells, as well as fatty tissues such as the brain and nerves3.

 Levels of these as a percentage of hemp seed oil’s content have been reported to be 12-25% and 50-70% respectively.
-The ratio of the essential fatty acids in hemp is considered to be the optimal ratio for human health, and does not promote a build-up of intermediates that could negatively affect fatty acid metabolism.
+The ratio of the essential fatty acids in hemp is considered to be the optimal ratio for human health and does not promote a build-up of intermediates that could negatively affect fatty acid metabolism.
 The essential fatty acids are also anti-inflammatory like CBD, but by different mechanisms of action; therefore they may assist in some of its beneficial effects.

 CBD is not known to be produced in hemp seeds, and when it is detected in seeds, it is suspected to be from contamination by other parts of the plant.
-Some terpenoids, including myrcene and beta-caryophyllene, may also be present in hemp seed oil through contamination, and these may share some of CBD’s beneficial effects such as its anti-inflammatory and antioxidant properties.
-Overall, considering the properties of CBD and the contents of hemp seeds, it may be best to consume hemp seeds or their oil alongside cannabinoid-rich hemp extracts, although research specifically testing any added benefit of this is required to draw any firm conclusion as to whether eating hemp seeds increases CBD absorption.
+Some terpenoids, including myrcene and beta-caryophyllene, may also be present in hemp seed oil through contamination.
+These may share some of CBD’s beneficial effects such as its anti-inflammatory and antioxidant properties.
+Overall, considering the properties of CBD and the contents of hemp seeds, it may be best to consume hemp seeds or their oil alongside cannabinoid-rich hemp extracts; although research specifically testing any added benefit of this is required to draw any firm conclusion as to whether eating hemp seeds increases CBD absorption.

 2: Tortora, GJ & Derrickson, B, 2012, Principles of Anatomy & Physiology, 13th edn, Wiley.